hyperledger/iroha-deploy/ansible/roles/iroha-docker/README.md

 # Migration of WSV from Postgres to Rocksdb

-Migraion from Postgres to Rocksdb replaces [WSV](https://iroha.readthedocs.io/en/develop/concepts_architecture/architecture.html) from Postgres to Rocksdb.
+Migraion from Postgres to Rocksdb replaces [World State View (WSV)](https://iroha.readthedocs.io/en/develop/concepts_architecture/architecture.html) from Postgres to Rocksdb.

 During the migration blockstore stays the same, postgres container is stopped and rocksdb is located inside iroha containers.